charlie0129/blog/content/post/nfs-over-rdma/index.md

 Here are the results we have all been waiting for!

 For IO operations per second (IOPS), the average IOPS for NFS over RDMA is higher than NFS over TCP.
 The difference is more significant when the block size is larger and the most significant when `iodepth=12`.
+We can also see that no matter the block size and iodepth, the IOPS for NFS over TCP is capped at around 47 KIOPS, while the one of RDMA is significantly higher at over 180 KIOPS.

+The reason why the difference is smaller with larger block sizes is that the network bandwidth is the bottleneck.
+For our 25GbE network, the maximum bandwidth is around 2800 MiB/s.
+We are hitting this limit with larger block sizes and this much IOPS.
+This is unrelated to the RDMA or TCP.
+If you have a faster network, you will see this difference for larger block sizes as well.

 For 4K block size: